mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/">June 07, 2017</a></small></div>
-<p><strong>Texas Democrat Al Green is drafting articles of impeachment against Trump</strong>, saying the president should be forced from office for firing James Comey in the middle of the bureau’s ongoing Russia investigation. (<a href="http://www.politico.com/story/2017/06/06/texas-democrat-trump-impeachment-239218">Politico</a>)</p>
+<p><strong>Texas Democrat Al Green is drafting articles of impeachment against Trump</strong>, saying the president should be forced from office for firing James Comey in the middle of the bureau’s ongoing <a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="http://www.politico.com/story/2017/06/06/texas-democrat-trump-impeachment-239218">Politico</a>)</p>